jamart3d/matrix/README.md

 A Flutter project to list and play Hunter's Matrix Grateful Dead shows hosted on archive.org.
 ## Getting Started

-This is a simple project for me to learn dart / flutter, and evalute the performance of Google's Project IDX
+This is a simple project for me to learn dart / flutter, and use Google's Project IDX

 Features